Face Masks - Everything You Need to Know

 They are comfortable to wear, lightweight and breathable.
 As you are wearing a fresh mask each time you can feel confident that your whole family is safe.

-Washable Face Masks (Reusable masks) - Available in packs of 5, 2 and 1
+Reusable Face Masks (Fabric masks or Washable masks) - Available in packs of 5, 2 and 1

 These can be safely reused once they are sterilized in boiling water and are ideal for wearing daily in predominantly populated areas as a preventative measure in line with social distancing and anti-contagion precautions.